metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 ts-node src/auction-house-cli.ts help sell
 ```

-In a production scenerio where the keypair for the auction house is stored on a sever managed by the organization hosting the auction house the transaction should be partial signed by the seller from the client then passed to the server for signing by the auction house before submitting to Solana.
+In a production scenario where the keypair for the auction house is stored on a sever managed by the organization hosting the auction house the transaction should be partially signed by the seller from the client then passed to the server for signing by the auction house before submitting to Solana.

 ### Buy